 - Grant amount: $250,000

-Monash City Council led an urban design project to activate a neglected site along Warrigul Road connecting to the Holmesglen Train Station, Holmesglen TAFE and local shopping strip.
+Monash City Council led an urban design project to activate a neglected site along Warrigal Road.
+The site connects to Holmesglen Train Station, Holmesglen TAFE and local shopping strip.

 The project was completed in February 2018 and delivered:

 - a bike maintenance station

 - communal seating

 The upgrade of the shared pathway and surrounding area transformed the underutilised space into a community meeting place to: